 North Berwick and The Golf Coast fishing options

 If you are visiting North Berwick and the East Lothian golf coast, and looking for the best fishing spots, then read on.

-This is a corner of Scotland offering angling diversity and the handiness of being close to Edinburgh.
+This is a corner of Scotland offering angling diversity, and the convenience of being close proximity to Edinburgh.
 It is often overlooked by tourists who flock north to the Highlands, making North Berwick, somewhat of a Hidden Gem.

 Coldingham Loch is a spring fed 22 acre loch and one of the first to stock Rainbow Trout in Scotland.
 Our guides have been fishing this loch for over 30 years.
 It is located close to the stunning cliff tops at St Abbs head, giving this remarkable loch unique character and bio diversity.

-Fishing is best from the boat, and the boats are large and stable enough to accommodate two anglers with a guide in the middle.
+Fishing is best from the boat, and the boats are large and stable enough to accommodate two anglers, with a guide in the middle.
 Hiring a guide is essential, he will know what patterns work and the best spots for a successful day.
-He will also keep you safe and provide transport from Edinburgh.
+He will also keep you safe and provide transport from North Berwick.

-As well as rainbow trout, there is a good stock of wild brown trout and blue trout.
-Generally fish respond well her to surface dries and smaller imitative patterns, like chironomids and sparsely tied nymph patterns.
+Coldingham loch holds a good stock of rainbow trout, wild brown trout and blue trout.
+Generally the trout respond well to surface dries, and small imitative fly patterns, like chironomids and sparsely tied nymph patterns.